Abdulrahman-AlGhamdi/MovieHub/README.md

-# MovieHub
+# Movie Hub

-Every thing about movies using powered by TMDB database api
+Every thing about movies powered by TMDB database api

 The application contains:
 * Popular, Top Rated and Upcoming movies.